China’s virus death toll surpasses SARS but new cases fall

 Two more flights from Wuhan carrying American citizens, permanent residents and close relatives landed in the United States, the State Department said.
 A spokesman said more than 800 Americans have been evacuated from Wuhan.

-A plane evacuating more than 200 people from Wuhan landed Sunday in Britain.
-British officials said the flight, the country’s second evacuation plane, brought back 105 British citizens and family members, as well as 95 European citizens and family members.
+A plane landed Sunday in Britain carrying 200 people from Wuhan.
+Officials said Britain’s second evacuation flight carried 105 British nationals and 95 citizens of other European countries and family members.
 The passengers will be quarantined at a hotel for 14 days.

+Dozens of repatriated Brazilians, some waving small Brazilian flags, landed Sunday morning at an airbase in the state of Goias, where they will spend the next 18 days in quarantine.

 Elsewhere in China, the industrial metropolis of Chongqing in the southwest told residential communities to close their gates and check visitors for fever.
 The government said the spread of the virus through “family gatherings” had been reported in Chongqing but gave no details.